Philadelphia's most expensive penthouse was recently sold before the foundation was even finished. How? The developers used our visualization service.

 When it comes to selling the most expensive penthouse unit in Philadelphia, the Laurel Rittenhouse Square comes to mind.
 Our client, Southern Land Company, approached our 3D visualization and interiors team for assistance to help pre-sell the unit before construction began.

-We were tasked with creating the most high quality custom 3D renderings and interior design approach that the City of Philadelphia has seen to date.
+We were tasked with creating the most high-quality custom 3D renderings and interior design approach that the City of Philadelphia has seen to date.
 The renderings needed to show emotion and be as architecturally accurate as possible.
 The collaboration between our client, interior designers, and 3D rendering team had to be in harmony to pull off the unthinkable.
-It was time to presell a 25 million dollar penthouse in Philadelphia without ever walking it or seeing it in real life.
+It was time to pre-sell a $25 million penthouse in Philadelphia without ever walking through it or seeing it in real life.

--Brian Emmons, Development Manager at Southern Land Company
+Brian Emmons, Development Manager at Southern Land Company

-Creating the right Images for right buyer.
+Creating the right images for right buyer.

 Assembling the 3D Virtual World

-Matching the Exterior Environment to the Interior
+Matching the exterior environment to the interior

-The exterior drone images raised the standard for the virtual environment so now the interior renderings needed to be as realistic as the outside context.
+The exterior drone images raised the standard for the virtual environment, so now the interior renderings needed to be as realistic as the outside context.

 Choosing the right 3D visual assets

-Where on the internet are you selling to potential clients?
+- Where on the internet are you selling to potential clients?

-Do you plan on selling to potential buyers in person?
+- Do you plan on selling to potential buyers in person?

-After now capturing the buyer's attention we then show them a virtual tour and animation.
+After capturing the buyer's attention, we then show them a virtual tour and animation.
 As seen below, this is a virtual tour created prior to construction.
-As you've seen with technology such as matterport, you can click from point to point after construction, this pre construction virtual tour allows potential buyers to do the same exact process but much sooner.
+Advanced technology, such as Matterport, lets potential buyers click from point to point after construction—and this pre-construction virtual tour allows potential buyers to do the same exact process, but much sooner.
 Utilizing this technology gives complete 360 views of the space.